 The company was successful at keeping ahead of the current market and as wireless communications grew and expanded Sprint decided to acquire the company Nextel.
 The acquisition of Nextel made Sprint the fourth largest provider in the U.S. mobile phone industry.

 Currently a Japanese telecommunications company Softbank owns Sprint.
 Softbank is ranked as the 62nd largest public company in the world and the third largest public company in Japan.

+From the syllabus: Plagiarism occurs when written work; 1) fails to cite quotations and borrowed ideas from outside sources, including the World Wide Web and other student work; 2) fails to enclose borrowed language in quotation marks; and 3) fails to put summaries and paraphrases in the writer's own words

 Industry Analysis